 - Remain at the event for its duration.

-- Use of alcoholic beverages is prohibited at all athletic events, both intercollegiate and intramural.
+Use of alcoholic beverages is prohibited at all athletic events, both intercollegiate and intramural.

 Because student groups are funded, in total or in part, by student activity fees, special attention must be given to any use of those funds for the purchase of alcoholic beverages.
-Therefore, alcohol may not be served on campus at an event sponsored by a student organization in the Sawyer Business School, College of Arts and Sciences (including the Student Government Association, Graduate Student Association, and MPA Association), or by the Student Bar Association (SBA) of the Law School, as well as those student organizations the SBA funds, unless an exception is made for one or more of the following reasons:
+Therefore, alcohol may not be served at an event sponsored by a student organization in the Sawyer Business School, College of Arts and Sciences (including the Student Government Association, Graduate Student Association, and MPA Association), or by the Student Bar Association (SBA) of the Law School, as well as those student organizations the SBA funds, unless an exception is made for one or more of the following reasons:

 - The event is specifically designed for a student population over 21 years of age; or

-Time Limits on Serving Alcohol:Functions where alcoholic beverages are served at no charge are to have a serving time limit of two (2) hours.
+On-campus functions where alcoholic beverages are served at no charge are to have a serving time limit of two (2) hours.
 Exceptions to this apply in the following cases:

 - Dinner functions may have a serving time of up to (4) hours;